Learn Python with Talk Python's 270 hours of courses

 44:34 Definitely.

-44:42 Another one that is near and dear to my heart, your number seven on this list.
+44:44 Another one that is near and dear to my heart.

-44:52 The consequences of choosing wrongly is choose the right data structures.
+44:48 Near to dear because I have suffered badly the consequences of choosing wrongly is choose the right data structures.

 44:56 Tell us about that.

-44:56 Yeah, this is very important for performance, right?
+44:57 This is very important for performance.

-45:03 Like list versus sets and dictionaries and how to perform, for example, if you're very big collection of a million items and you would leave that as a list yet you want to do searches or lookups, then how this works is they traverse them item by item.
+45:06 For example, if you're very big collection of a million items and you would leave that as a list, yet you want to do searches or lookups.

-45:16 Right.
+45:16 Right?

 45:22 So it can immediately find the value because they're hashed.

-45:26 Right.
+45:26 Right?

-45:26 So that that's an ex, a small, well, a pretty fundamental example, because we work with lists and sets and dictionaries all the time, but those are very important to know.
+45:26 So that's a small, well, a pretty fundamental example because we work with lists and sets and dictionaries all the time.

 45:36 They are.

-45:40 I mean, obviously we use dictionaries so much, but if you've got a list, but you think you might need to look up stuff in that list based on, say, if it's a list of objects, some field of that object, if you would make that a dictionary and make the key of the field, then it's not a little bit faster.
+45:43 But if you've got a list, but you think you might need to look up stuff in that list based on, say, if it's a list of objects, some field of that object.

-45:56 it's unbelievably faster.
+45:56 It's unbelievably faster.

 45:58 My mind just never ceases to be amazed.